 Step one Take your anti- cleaner

 Apply the cleaner to the surface that you’re going to do a treatment on.
 So for the content, I’m doing two towels for the sealant.
 So what I’m doing is I’m going to use a cloth, to give them the floor wash the towels.
-So if you are going to do a bigger area, you’re going to use a mop that you will use.
+So if you are going to do a more extensive area, you’re going to use a mop that you will use.

 Step two Put the actual treatment

-So if you’re doing tiles, for instance, in an area, make sure you do 2 to 3 rows of tiles.
-Where you can cover it equally on the ceramic tiles.
+So if you’re doing tiles, for instance, in an area, make sure you do 2 to 3 rows of tiles where you can cover it equally on the ceramic tiles.
 You have to leave it on for clay ceramics is 3 minutes to 8 minutes that you leave it on.
 Also read, how to remove ceramic tile.

 Step three is a neutralizer